DustHoff/terraform-provider-webrequest/docs/index.md

 # disclaimer

-I develop this terraform in my spare time. in any case you find a bug please report it on github with detailed information. if you already find a solution please feel free to create a pull request.
+I develop this terraform provider in my spare time. in any case you find a bug please report it on github with detailed information. if you already find a solution please feel free to create a pull request.